INJURED IN PITTSBURGH, PA?

 - Current and future lost wages

 The goal of our experienced and aggressive Pittsburgh catastrophic injury lawyers is to get the maximum compensation you deserve.

 How quickly a catastrophic injury claim is paid depends on the circumstances of the accident and the extent of the injuries.
 It can also depend on the sources of compensation available and the willingness of the parties to reach an agreement.

-Resolving catastrophic injury claims can take longer due to the time necessary to fully understand the extent of the injuries and the impact they will have on a person’s life.
-Settling a claim and avoiding a lengthy trial can help injured claimants get compensated more quickly.
+Resolving catastrophic injury claims can take longer than other personal injury cases due to the time necessary to fully understand the extent of severe injuries and the impact they will have on a person’s life and family members.
+However, settling a claim and avoiding a lengthy trial can help injured claimants get compensated more quickly.

-What Happens When a Catastrophic Injury Causes Death?
+What Happens When a Personal Injury Leads to Death

 Catastrophic injuries may not be survivable.
 If a person dies from their injuries, Pennsylvania law gives the surviving spouse, children, and parents of the deceased the right to recover compensation for the wrongful death of a loved one.

 If the decedent survived with the injury for a time before dying, the personal representative of the decedent may have the right to bring a survival action.
 Between wrongful death and survival actions, there can be only one total recovery, so a wrongful death claim will be consolidated with a survival claim if both causes of action arise.

 Schedule a Free Consultation with the Personal Injury Lawyers at SMT Legal Today